PerlFFI/FFI-Platypus-Lang-Fortran/README.md

 Caution: if you do this too frequently I may nominate you as the new maintainer.
 Extreme caution: if you like that sort of thing.

+# CAVEATS

+Fortran is pass by reference, which means that you need to pass pointers.
+Confusingly Platypus uses a star (`*`) suffix to indicate a pointer, and Fortran uses a star to indicate the size of types.

 # SEE ALSO